wwitzel3/ircholla/README.md

 ## Why

-Needed an IRC notify library that didn't require any extra depencies.
+Needed an IRC notify library that didn't require any extra dependencies.

 ## Features